Opening remarks

 - Problem identification: This phase involves identifying a relevant and significant problem in the context of information systems.
 Researchers explore the problem’s practical implications and motivations, ensuring that it aligns with the needs of practitioners or organizations.

 - Definition of objectives: Researchers define clear objectives for designing a solution to the identified problem.
-These objectives outline what the designed artifact aims to achieve and the benefits it should provide.
+These objectives outline what the designed artefact aims to achieve and the benefits it should provide.

-- Design and development: In this phase, researchers design and develop the innovative artifact as a solution to the problem.
-This involves creating a detailed design, building the artifact, and ensuring it aligns with the defined objectives.
+- Design and development: In this phase, researchers design and develop the innovative artefact as a solution to the problem.
+This involves creating a detailed design, building the artefact, and ensuring it aligns with the defined objectives.

-- Demonstration: The developed artifact is demonstrated to stakeholders, practitioners, or experts to showcase its functionality and potential benefits.
-Feedback is gathered to assess the artifact’s initial usability and feasibility.
+- Demonstration: The developed artefact is demonstrated to stakeholders, practitioners, or experts to showcase its functionality and potential benefits.
+Feedback is gathered to assess the artefact’s initial usability and feasibility.

-- Evaluation: The artifact’s effectiveness, efficiency, and utility are rigorously evaluated using appropriate evaluation methods.
-This phase aims to determine the artifact’s impact on solving the identified problem and whether it meets the defined objectives.
+- Evaluation: The artefact’s effectiveness, efficiency, and utility are rigorously evaluated using appropriate evaluation methods.
+This phase aims to determine the artefact’s impact on solving the identified problem and whether it meets the defined objectives.

 Guidlelines